Bhagalpur College of Engineering: Computer center

-All academic buildings, library, administrative blocks, residential buildings, and all the hostels of BCE,Bhagalpur are connected using optical fiber links and around 95 Wi-Fi access points.
+All academic buildings, library, administrative blocks, residential buildings, and all the hostels of BCE, Bhagalpur are connected using optical fiber links and around 95 Wi-Fi access points.
+C-DAC Kolkata has also opened a centre for 3D printing and additive manufacturing with its high end lab in the Department of Computer Science and Engineering, BCE Bhagalpur.

 Digital library

-Digital library also known as digital repository is an online database having digital objects in different formats such as text, audio, video, images, etc.Digital library provides access to multiple users at time and requires very little space.
-The information retrieval is quite easy.Bhagalpur College of Engineering provides the access for both the students and Faculties.
+Digital library also known as digital repository is an online database having digital objects in different formats such as text, audio, video, images, etc. Digital library provides access to multiple users at time and requires very little space.
+The information retrieval is quite easy.
+Bhagalpur College of Engineering provides the access for both the students and Faculties.
 The digital platform offers around 3000 online courses.
 The students and faculties can interact on the online portal and faculties can upload their self taught lectures on the platform.
 The digital library is hosted both on the online portal and on the Android app.